 Patients

-Celiac disease patients (> 18 years old) attending the Celiac Disease Clinic of the “C. Bonorino Udaondo” Gastroenterology Hospital were offered to participate in the study.
-Inclusion criteria were: (1) a well-established histological and serological diagnosis of CeD; (2) self-reported adherence to the GFD for more than two years; and (3) ability to complete dietary reports and collect and transport samples to our institution as per protocol.
-The diagnosis of CeD was based on positive specific serology and concomitant duodenal biopsy showing villous atrophy (Marsh´s 3 damage)[1-4].
-Patients not willing to participate, unable to complete dietary diary recall, having concomitant disorders (e.g., type I diabetes, hypothyroidism, etc.), type II refractory CeD, or unable to collect and deliver the required samples, were excluded.
-Serum samples were obtained at the time of enrollment for determination of CeDspecific antibodies, although levels of serologic tests did not limit patient´s enrollment.
+CD patients (> 18 years old) attending the Celiac Disease Clinic of the “C. Bonorino Udaondo” Gastroenterology Hospital were offered to participate in the study.
+Inclusion criteria were: (1) a well-established histological and serological diagnosis of CeD; (2) self-reported adherence to the GFD for more than two years; and (3) ability to complete dietary reports, and collect and transport samples to our institution per the protocol.
+The diagnosis of CeD was based on positive specific serology and concomitant duodenal biopsy showing villous atrophy (Marsh’s 3 damage)[1-4].
+Patients not willing to participate, unable to complete dietary diary recall, having concomitant disorders (e.g., type I diabetes, hypothyroidism, etc), type II refractory CeD, or unable to collect and deliver the required samples, were excluded.
+Serum samples were obtained at the time of enrollment for the determination of CeD-specific antibodies, although levels of serologic tests did not limit patient enrollment.

-Design of the study
+Study design

-The study followed an observational, cross-sectional design and prospectively assessed adult CeD patients on a GFD.
-Patients fulfilling inclusion and exclusion criteria were invited to enroll in the study after signing a written informed consent.
+Th study followed an observational, cross-sectional design, and prospectively assessed adult CeD patients on a GFD.
+Patients fulfilling the inclusion and exclusion criteria were invited to enroll in the study after signing a written informed consent.
 At baseline, patients were assessed for the presence of GI symptoms by the Gastrointestinal Symptom Rating Scale (GSRS) questionnaire[12].
 A patient was classified as symptomatic if reporting ≥3 points for individual syndromes or, ≥2 points in the average score of the five syndromes[13].
-Patients were encouraged to follow their usual GFD during the study period (two weeks) (Figure 1).
+Patients were encouraged to follow their usual GFD during the study period (2 wk) (Figure 1).

-The first step of the study consisted in a self-written three-day recall diary on food consumption as previously described[14].
+The first step of the study consisted of a self-written 3-d recall diary on food consumption, as previously described[14].
 The following morning, patients delivered a random sample of stool and urine (first morning urine) to the specialized laboratory within 4 h after collection.
-After a one-week clearance period during which patients remained on a GFD to prevent confounding results from potential contaminations prior to the study[5-7], patients completed a second recall diary.
-Stool and urine samples were collected the consecutive morning as explained before[10,11] (Figure 1).
-The second collection of samples was performed to investigate whether dietary transgressions were isolated orafrequent event.
+After a 1-wk clearance period during which patients remained on a GFD to prevent confounding results from potential contaminations prior to the study[5-7], patients completed a second recall diary.
+Stool and urine samples were collected the consecutive morning, as explained previously[10,11] (Figure 1).
+The second collection of samples was performed to investigate whether dietary transgressions were isolated or frequent events.

-Analytical methods and sensitivity of tests
+Analytical methods and test sensitivity

-Details on detection limits, lapse of time from consumption to detection, time for clearance from stool and urine, and the quantity of gluten consumption required for detectionare detailed in Table 1.
+Details on detection limits, lapse of time from consumption to detection, time for clearance of stool and urine, and the quantity of gluten consumption required for detection, are detailed in Table 1.

 Blood, stool and urine sample collection and storage

 After collection, blood samples were stored at -20℃ until tested.
-Patients were instructed to collect three sets of 2-4 g of stool from the first morning deposition and place immediately in sealed containers at both time points.
-Stool samples were transported to the lab within 4 h after collection.
+Patients were instructed to collect three sets of 2-4 g of stool from the first morning deposition, and to place them immediately into sealed containers at both time points.
+Stool samples were transported to the lab within 4 h of collection.
 Stool samples were kept frozen until GIP quantitative ELISA tests were performed.
-The urine and stool samples were also used for PoCT detection of GIP and both determinations were evaluated as soon as they arrived in the lab to prevent any peptide degradation.
+The urine and stool samples were also used for PoCT detection of GIP, and both determinations were evaluated as soon as they arrived in the lab to prevent any peptide degradation.
 The manufacturer reported sufficient GIP stability in urine for at least 24 h at room temperature (Cebolla-Ramirez A; personal communication/unpublished).

 Quantitative GIP detection in stool by ELISA